PurdueRCAC/hands-on-with-anvil/challenges/OpenMP_Offload/README.md

     }
 ```

 This `collapse` clause tells the compiler to collapse the outer 2 loops and treat them as a single loop, which also causes the directive to be applied to the single "combined" loop.
 Now add this in to the code, recompile, and run the program.
-It should give you an additional speedup, for a total of >1000x speedup:
+It should give you an additional speedup, for a total of >180x speedup for the loop:

 ```
 Elapsed time total (s)  : 64.92484593391418